top of page

 We're all about mattresses, because that's what gives you a great sleep, but I suppose we should talk about bases too.
 We offer divans, with storage options, as well as solid oak bedframes from our sister business Original Oak.

-For houses with limited access we can have a bespoke divan made in 3 or 4 sections.
+For houses with limited access in tight stairwells we can have a bespoke divan made in 3 or 4 sections.

 Come for a test